-This plan also takes into consideration feedback from twelve surveys of CMP families and staff from May 2020, June 2020, July 2020, September 2020, and October 2020.
-CMP will offer both distance learning and in-person options designed to meet the diverse needs of our students and families.
+This plan also takes into consideration feedback from 12 surveys of CMP families and staff from May, June, July, and September, 2020.
+CMP Shingle Springs offers in-person and distance learning options designed to meet the diverse needs of our students and families.